 Guidance and Counseling

-Welcome to Guidance and School Counseling!
-Our mission is help meet the academic needs of all students by facilitating teacher/student and student/student relationships.
+Hello and welcome to Guidance and School Counseling!
+Our mission is to help meet the academic needs of all students by facilitating teacher/student and student/student relationships.
 Students stop by and see us before or after school or during your lunch period.
 You can also fill out a "Counselor Request Form" or email your counselor if you wish to be seen during regular school hours.